Nihal4777/E-chaksu/README.md

 **Note:** This project contains the script which needs to be executed on Raspberry Pi Zero W which is connected with camera module and to circuit like shown below:

 ![Circuit design](https://github.com/Nihal4777/E-chaksu/assets/65150640/92936784-df69-4a8d-a588-673d46c64f62)

+## Executing Instructions:
+1. Place the Google Cloud Service Account credentials file in the same directory with the name *keys.json*
+2. Connect the Raspberry PI Zero with Bluetooth Headset.
+Such that it connects automatically on starup.
+3. Add the main.py in the startup script.
+4. Reboot the Raspbery PI Zero